johnruby18/testgpages/index.md

 * 'genre1' The most common genre appearing on the playlist
 * 'genre2' The second most common genre appearing on the playlist
 * 'genre3' The third most common genre appearing on the playlist

+Track and Artist scores, such as popularity scores, are determined outside the scope of the playlist.

+Certain features, such as'id' and 'name' are of no use to us. 'collab' had so few TRUE observations that we decided to drop it entirely.

+Genre existed across 500 Spotify genres, so we grouped these into a smaller set of genres comprised of 'rock', 'jazz', 'pop', 'rap', 'indie', 'country', 'house', 'tropical', 'christmas', 'soul', 'folk', 'classical.'
+We chose these genres to be representive of the playlists Spotify has been producing.
+If 'rock' appeared in either 'genre1,' 'genre2,' or 'genre3,' we set the binary 'rock' feature to TRUE.

+We also introduced several genre-based interactions that we figured made sense, including *'rocklive' rock x mean_liveness
+*'rockloud' rock x mean_loudness
+*'poptempo' pop x mean_tempo
+*'jazztempo' jazz x mean_tempo
+*'rapvulgar' rap x total_explicit
+*'classicalinstru' classical x mean_instrumentalness
+* 'popenergy' pop x mean_energy

 ## Literature Review / Related Works